gnarvaja/external-adapters-js/README.md

 Prerequisites to starting an external adapter in the sdlc cluster

 1. You must be on the vpn to access the k8s cluster.
-2. You must have your kubectx set to the sdlc cluster which also requires you be logged into the aws secure-sdlc account `aws sso login --profile secure-sdlc`.
+2. You must have your kubectx set to the sdlc cluster which also requires you be logged into the aws secure-sdlc account as a power user.
+To do so it would look something like this but with your specific profile name`aws sso login --profile sdlc-power`.
+Instructions to set this up can be found here: https://www.notion.so/chainlink/QA-Kubernetes-Cluster-ca3f1a64e6fd4476ac5a76c8bfcd8624
 3. In order to pull the external adapter helm chart you need to have a GitHub PAT and add the chainlik helm repo using the instructions here: https://github.com/smartcontractkit/charts

 To spin up an adapter in the sdlc cluster: